 Listed hazardous wastes

-Listed hazardous wastes include PCB wastes and those wastes that appear on one of the four specific lists (F, K, P, or U) found in the Code of Federal Regulations, title 40, part 261, subpart D and incorporated by reference in the Minnesota hazardous waste rules.
+Listed hazardous wastes are those that appear on one of the four specific lists (F, K, P, or U) found in the Minnesota Hazardous Waste Rules.

 F list (PDF)

 This list includes waste solvents, wastewater treatment sludges and electroplating baths, sludges, and related wastes.
-Examples of F listed wastes include many paint and lacquer thinners, some types of brake and carburetor cleaners, vapor degreasing and dry cleaning solvents, as well as distillation bottoms from the reclamation of these spent solvents or spent solvent mixtures.
+Examples of F listed wastes include many paint and lacquer thinners, some types of brake and carburetor cleaners, vapor degreasing and dry cleaning solvents, as well as distillation bottoms.

 K list (PDF)